lv042/Weather-Wizard/docs/research.md

 #### Monitoring and Logging and Notification:

-For monitoring the most popular frameworks are Prometheus and Grafana.
+For monitoring, the most popular frameworks are Prometheus and Grafana.
 Both are open-source and free to use.
 You can deploy them in a docker container and connect them to your application.
-After setting them up you can see the performance of your application in real-time like here:
+After setting them up, you can see the performance of your application in real-time like here:

 ![grafana](images/graf.jpg)
 Logging is really important to debug your systems and to know what is happening in the black box of your application (Isaiah, 2022).